DataDog/documentation/content/en/security/application_security/threats/threat-overview.md

 ## Introduction

-The ASM Threats Overview provides an at a glance view of your application and API posture, highlighting trends, service exposure, attack traffic, and the impact on business logic.
-Users can quickly pivot from widgets to related traces.
+The ASM Threat Overview provides an at a glance view of your application and API posture.
+It highlights trends, service exposure, attack traffic, and the impact on business logic.
+You can pivot from widgets to their related traces.

-The Threats Overview is divided into several sections, each focusing on a different aspect of security with supporting information.
+The Threat Overview is divided into several sections, each focusing on a different aspect of security with supporting information.

 ## Sections